 Priority access to Kickstarter before public launch

-Before we opened this to the public, we put our proof-of-concept product in the hands of people who know elite gear - the kind of people who've owned dozens of pairs of premium sunglasses and can tell the difference.
+Before we opened this to the public, we put our proof-of-concept product in the hands of people who’ve owned dozens of pairs of premium sunglasses and can tell the difference.

 "Just bought a Collector's Edition pair of incredible shades from Afterlife Carbon, and they're nothing like anything I've owned before, and trust me, I've had a few pairs over the years.You can tap your phone on the frame to see exactly where the material came from.
 Each pair has this raw, unfinished texture that makes them totally unique, kind of like a high-tech fingerprint.Surprisingly lightweight but solid as a rock.
 Crystal clear lenses.
 Frames that feel like they'll last forever.Sure, they cost more than your typical sunglasses, but as a guy who's learned to invest in quality, these are worth every penny."